Strathfield, New South Wales: Strathfield Council

 Strathfield Council was incorporated in 1885 and included parts of the then-established suburbs of Redmire, Homebush and Druitt Town.
 The part of Redmire incorporated into Strathfield Council included the central part of today's suburb of Strathfield, the part of Homebush incorporated into Strathfield included the southern part of today's suburb of Homebush as well as the northern part of today's Strathfield (Village of Homebush or Homebush South), and the part of Druitt Town incorporated into Strathfield included the southern part of today's Strathfield.
 In directories, addresses in all three areas were included under "Strathfield" after the council was established.

 The adjoining areas of Flemington, North Homebush and southern Druitt Town was unincorporated.
 The southern part of Flemington was annexed to Strathfield Council in 1892 (now the southern part of Homebush West and the western part of Strathfield), which increased the size of the Council area by about 50%.
 The Council formed three wards – Flemington, Homebush and Strathfield – and Aldermen was elected to represent their ward at Council.
 Wards were abolished in 1916.
-Today's suburb of Strathfield encompasses the entire Council area as enlarged in 1892, except for a small area immediately to the south of Homebush and Flemington stations.
-When the separate Municipality of Homebush was amalgamated with Strathfield Council in 1947, the former village centres immediately south of Homebush and Flemington stations were carved out of Strathfield and joined with the east and west parts of Homebush Council areas respectively to create the modern suburbs of Homebush and Homebush West.
+Today's suburb of Strathfield encompasses the entire Council area as enlarged in 1892, except for a small area immediately to the south of Homebush and Flemington stations: the village centres immediately south of Homebush and Flemington stations were carved out of Strathfield and joined with the area formerly in Homebush Council in the late 20th century, creating the modern suburbs of Homebush and Flemington (Homebush West).

-Meanwhile, the southern part of Druitt Town which was not incorporated into Strathfield became part of Enfield Council, then was amalgamated into Strathfield Council in 1949 and renamed "Strathfield South".
+Meanwhile, the southern part of Druitt Town which was not incorporated into Strathfield became part of Enfield Council, then was amalgamated into Strathfield Council in 1949 and renamed Strathfield South.

-The eastern part of former Redmire - renamed Strathfield - became part of Burwood Council.
+The eastern part of former Redmire – renamed Strathfield – became part of Burwood Council.
 The boundary between Strathfield and Burwood was a straight line running north–south aligned with the Boulevarde, and as a result there was a small portion to the north of Strathfield Council boundaries and west of Burwood Council boundaries that was not part of either council.
 This portion became part of Concord Council (later combined into the City of Canada Bay).
 This has resulted in the modern suburb of Strathfield being split between the three councils.

+During World War II, the Australian Army used Strathfield for the site of a military camp, and residents took part in emergency services like blackout training.